johndetora/johndetora.github.io/asciitone/README.md

 Synthesizer Specs:

--   one main oscillator with sine, triangle, sawtooth, and square waveform selection.
+-   one main oscillator with sine, triangle, sawtooth, and square waveform selection11
 -   Simple glide/portamento on/off
 -   one modulation oscillator with waveform selection, and frequency ratio to determine the pitch
 -   A crossfader that controls the final output level of the main oscillator and the modulation oscillator respectively